The Florence Turner Trust

 Professional Referrals for Individual Support: If supporting individuals, ensure applications come through appropriate referring agencies (social services, NHS trusts, etc.).

-Capital vs. Revenue: While not explicitly stated, larger grants are mentioned as possible for capital projects once financial viability is clear.
+Capital vs. Revenue: Larger grants are mentioned as possible for capital projects once financial viability is clear.
 For capital requests, provide thorough financial planning and demonstrate sustainability.

 Standing Out